4VServices/tde-editor/README.md

 Once the above steps have been done, you point your browser to http://localhost:8003 (change the port if your overrode in your gradle-local.properties file).

+### Example Project

+For a working example of how to use the TDE Editor, deploy the examples/soccer project.
+You can then log into the TDE Editor as "soccer-admin" (password "soccer-admin") and you'll be able to work with the sample template defined in that project.

 ### Alternative Deployment

 The build-and-deploy cycle is a bit long when doing UI development.
 To simplify, we run the UI from the UI directory